raspiblitz/raspiblitz/README.md

 * Remove power
 * Remove SD card

 Now download the new RaspiBlitz SD card image and write it to your SD card .. yes you simply overwrite the old one, it's OK, all your personal data is on the HDD (if you haven't done any manual changes to the system).
-See details about latest SD card image here: https://github.com/rootzoll/raspiblitz#scenario-2-start-at-home
+See details about latest SD card image [here](README.md##installing-the-software).

 If done successfully, simply put the SD card into the RaspiBlitz and power on again.
 Then follow the instructions on the display ... and dont worry, you dont need to re-download the blockchain again.